 Piedmont Technical College offers the majority of the first year (Phase I) of the Associate's Degree Health Information Management program through an articulation agreement with Greenville Technical College.
 The student receives a certificate from Piedmont Technical College for the completion of the general education courses of Phase I. The student must attend a Career Talk at Greenville Tech.
-The HIM student must complete 16 observation hours with a credentialed HIM professional during Phase I. Upon completion of Phase I courses, the student is eligible to apply to Greenville Technical College for Phase II courses.
+The HIM student must complete 16 observation hours under the supervision of an RHIT or RHIA professional.
+Upon completion of Phase I courses, the student is eligible to apply to Greenville Technical College for Phase II courses.
 AHS 147 Clinical Pharmacology is a Phase I course that must be taken at Greenville Technical College.
 Phase II covers Health Information Management content and must be taken on the Greenville Technical College Greer campus.

-Day P rograr n - 2 Semesters
+Day Program - 2 Semesters

-Semes Credits
+First Semester Credits

 AHS 102 Medical Terminology 3.0

-BIO 210 Anatomy & Physiology I 4.0
+BIO 210 Anatomy and Physiology I 4.0

 CPT 101 Introduction to Computers 3.0

 ENG 101 English Composition I 3.0

 MAT 120 Probability and Statistics or

 MAT 110 College Algebra 3.0

-Secon nd Sen nester
+Secor nd Sen nester

-BIO 211 Anatomy & Physiology II 4.0
+BIO 211 Anatomy and Physiology II 4.0

 ENG 102 English Composition II 3.0

 PSY 201 General Psychology 3.0

 SPC 205 Public Speaking 3.0

 Elective Humanities/Fine Arts 3.0

 Total Credit Hours 32.0